zmcucunuba/ChagasBurdenModel/README.md

 - DALYs

 Key parameter required:
-- Matrix of Force of Infection interations from 1987 to 2030
+- Matrix of with Force-of-Infection values with 100 number of iterations from 1987 to 2030